return1/jquery.datetab/README.markdown

     $(".day, .month, .year").dateTab();

 data-prev and data-next attributes should hold the a class of the prev/next input field.
-I don«t use ids or the name attribute to make the html-snippet easier to copy&paste reuse within a project
+I donÂ´t use ids or the name attribute to make the html-snippet easier to copy&paste reuse within a project

 Features
 --------